1960s

 First electron microscope image produced of virus that causes foot-and-mouth disease in infected animal cells.

-Showed that dairy cows could have protein needs met with low-cost urea instead of high-cost protein feeds; research funded by ARS.
+Showed that dairy cows could have protein needs met with low-cost urea instead of high-cost protein feeds

 January 1 All U.S. cigarette packs have to carry "Caution Cigarette smoking may be hazardous to your health"